 Since then, there's been an election.
 We have a new Mayor and a new team of councillors.
-This is our first Draft Annual Plan.
+This is our first Annual Plan.
 We want the Council to live within its means, keep a tight grip on costs and not spend more than it earns.
 So there aren't many new projects this year.
-But unlike last year there are no cuts to service levels proposed.
+But unlike last year there are no cuts to service levels.
+A total of 73 written submissions were received on the draft Annual Plan, and 20 submitters presented to Council.
+The most significant theme coming through submissions was the inequity in rates between different groups of ratepayers.
+While a review of the rates system is underway, any changes made will not take effect until the 2015-16 year.